BlackFoX1991/CFGS/README.md

 ## Notes

-> ⚠️ ConfigScript is currently private and under active development.
-It will remain private until it is stable enough for public use.
+> ⚠️ ConfigScript is under active development, and many features are still in progress.